Glanville fritillary: Migration Issues

 As the global temperature of the Earth warms each year, many butterfly species are forced to shift northward in order to keep living in their preferred climates.
 Scientists have found that migratory species, such as monarch butterflies, are better able to adapt to the rising temperatures than sedentary species, such as Glanville fritillaries.
 Glanville fritillaries will migrate around the Åland Islands to different habitat patches, but they will not embark on great transcontinental seasonal migrations like other butterflies do.
 Because of this they are very susceptible to climate change, which is something to keep in mind when considering plans to aid in the conservation of this species.

 Status

 This butterfly is not currently listed as threatened in Europe, but its UK BAP status is Priority Species.
 The NERC act of England lists it as species of principal importance.
 Its Butterfly Conservation priority is high, so this is a butterfly likely to be increasingly threatened in the coming years.

+Etymology

+Cinxia (from Latin) - belted (cinctus - belt).
+The name reflects the appearance of the butterfly.